tinkerbell/tinkerbell-docs/docs/deploying-operating-systems/examples-debian.md

 ### Creating the Template

-The template uses actions from the [artifact hub].
+The template uses actions from the [Artifact Hub].

 - [image2disk] - to write the OS image to a block device.
 - [kexec] - to `kexec` into our newly provisioned operating system.